opencitations/heritrace/README.md

 [![Flask](https://img.shields.io/badge/Flask-2.3.3-red)](https://flask.palletsprojects.com/)
 [![License](https://img.shields.io/badge/license-ISC-green)](https://github.com/arcangelo7/heritrace)

-HERITRACE (Heritage Enhanced Repository Interface for Tracing, Research, Archival Curation, and Engagement) is a semantic content management system designed for professionals in galleries, libraries, archives, and museums (GLAM).
+HERITRACE (Heritage Enhanced Repository Interface for Tracing, Research, Archival Curation, and Engagement) is a semantic editor designed for professionals in galleries, libraries, archives, and museums (GLAM).

 This system facilitates non-technical domain experts in enriching and editing metadata in a semantically robust manner.
 It is developed with a focus on user-friendliness, provenance management, change tracking, customization, and integration with heterogeneous data sources.